oroinc/documentation/backend/integrations/import-export/accelerate-import.rst

 .. caution::

-    Remember that disabling listeners actually disables a part of backend functionality, so before using it make sure this part is not required.
-E.g. if the ``oro_search.index_listener`` listener is disabled then imported entities will not be found by the search engine (however, this may be fixed by manual search reindex using the ``oro:search:reindex`` command).
+    Remember that disabling listeners actually disables part of the backend functionality, so before using it make sure this part is not required.
+E.g., if the ``oro_search.index_listener`` listener is disabled, then imported entities will not be found by the search engine (however, this may be fixed by manual search reindex using the ``oro:search:reindex`` command, which rebuilds the search index).

 Write Custom Import Strategy